 Article 408 Civil Code RF

-If the debt is collected twice (erroneously) by the bailiffs, you need to find documents about both payments (write-offs, transfers, etc.), contact the regional department of bailiffs (ROSP) and write a statement.
-In this case, it is not difficult to return the money if saved payment documents.
+If the debt is collected twice (erroneously) by the bailiffs, you need to find documents about both payments (write-offs, transfers, etc.), contact the district department of bailiffs (ROSP) and write a statement.
+In this case, it is not difficult to return the money if it is safe.

-If the debt is fully repaid and there are payment documents in support of this, they must be submitted together with the application to the ROSP.
-This application must be drawn up under the incoming number, on the basis of which the enforcement proceedings will be closed.
+If the debt is fully repaid and there are payment documents to confirm this, you need to submit them along with the application to ROSP.
+This application must be drawn up under the incoming number, on its basis the enforcement proceedings will be closed.

-Enforcement proceedings can be started on the basis of the documents, the list of which is provided Federal law"On enforcement proceedings".
+Enforcement proceedings can be initiated on the basis of documents, the list of which is provided Federal law"On enforcement proceedings."
 Bailiffs have the right to take away part of the salary, but not more than half of it, seize property, block bank accounts and driver's license.
-The term of enforcement proceedings is 6 months.
-If during this time the debtor has not returned the debt, then the creditor can turn to the bailiffs again.
-Re-appeal is carried out within a three-year limitation period.
+The period of enforcement proceedings is 6 months.
+If during this time the debtor has not repaid the debt, then the creditor can contact the bailiffs again.
+Repeated appeal is carried out within the three-year limitation period.

 Statistical data

-According to statistics, only 20% of debtors repay the debt themselves within a month after the court's decision.
-30% do it thanks to the bailiffs.
-And 50% categorically refuse the obligations imposed on them.
+According to statistics, only 20% of debtors themselves repay the debt within a month after the court decision.
+30% do this thanks to bailiffs.
+And 50% categorically refuse the obligations assigned to them.

-Most debtors do not voluntarily comply with court decisions.
-Therefore, in legal practice, one of the longest stages in the end of a trial is the compulsion to execute a court order.
+Most debtors do not comply with court decisions voluntarily.
+Therefore, in legal practice, one of the lengthy stages of the end of a trial is enforcement of a court order.

-Legal regulation of the collection processes takes place on the basis of Federal Laws No. 118 and No. 229.
-The powers of the bailiffs to collect debts, as an influencing mechanism on the debtor, is built on the basis of these legislative acts.
+Legal regulation of collection processes occurs on the basis of Federal Laws No. 118 and No. 229.
+The powers of bailiffs to collect debts, as a mechanism influencing the debtor, are built on the basis of these legislative acts.

-The bailiff-executor has the right: to arrest property, securities, money, to seize the listed property; check financial documents; organize the search for debtors and the search for property.
-After the decision comes into force, the court undertakes to issue a writ of execution in the hands of the plaintiff or, at his request, send the document for execution to the bailiff.
-The bailiff service will accept the writ of execution and draw up an application for collection.
+The bailiff has the right to: seize property, securities, money, seize the listed property; carry out an inspection financial documents; organize a search for debtors and a search for property.
+After the decision comes into force, the court undertakes to issue a writ of execution to the plaintiff or, at his request, send the document to the bailiff for execution.
+The bailiff service will accept a writ of execution and file an application for collection.

 Stages of debt collection by bailiffs

-It is necessary to outline the main stages of the order of debt collection by bailiffs and the process of compulsory execution judicial act as well as other authorized bodies.
+It is necessary to outline the main stages of the procedure for debt collection by bailiffs and the enforcement process judicial act, as well as other authorized bodies.

-The video examines the details of the work of bailiffs
+The video discusses the details of the work of bailiffs

 Possible difficulties in debt collection

-In cases where the debtor is hiding from paying the debt, the bailiff has the right to declare the citizen on the wanted list, as well as to involve the Ministry of Internal Affairs and the tax office.
-The search for a debtor is carried out carefully, starting from the place of residence and addresses of relatives, and ending with a workplace.
-FSSP representatives are authorized to conduct a search from 6 am to 10 pm.
-If the debtor is absent from the place of residence, then the bailiff undertakes to send the citizen's property for storage.
+In cases where a debtor is hiding from paying a debt, the bailiff has the right to put the citizen on the wanted list, as well as to involve the Ministry of Internal Affairs and the tax office.
+The search for the debtor is carried out thoroughly, starting from the place of residence and addresses of relatives, and ending with the workplace.
+Representatives of the FSSP are authorized to conduct searches from 6 a.m. to 10 p.m.
+If the debtor is absent from his place of residence, the bailiff undertakes to send the citizen’s property for storage.

-The bailiffs have the right to seize any property that is not "vital" or "earning tool".
-It is also impossible to withdraw an apartment if it is the only home of the debtor and his family, with the exception of collecting mortgage arrears.
-The seized property is recorded in the inventory act and signed by attesting witnesses.
+Bailiffs have the right to seize any property that is not “vitally necessary” or “a means of earning money.”
+It is also impossible to seize an apartment if it is the only home of the debtor and his family, with the exception of collecting mortgage debt.
+The seized property is recorded in the inventory report and signed by attesting witnesses.

-Complaint against the action or inaction of the bailiff-executor
+Complaint against the action or inaction of a bailiff

-The legislation of the Russian Federation provides for two ways to challenge the action or inaction of the bailiff to collect the debt.
-The first is to file a complaint with the chief of the bailiff, that is, in the order of subordination (according to Article 123 of the Federal Law "On Enforcement Proceedings").
-The second method also boils down to filing a complaint, but against the orders of the bailiff, and in arbitration court or a court of general jurisdiction, depending on where the official performs his duties.
-There is an opportunity to appeal against the actions of the bailiff, such as the issuance of orders that violate the rights of citizens.
-Also, the inaction of the bailiff is subject to appeal if he does not take the actions prescribed by law.
+The legislation of the Russian Federation provides two ways to challenge the action or inaction of a bailiff to collect a debt.
+The first is to file a complaint with the head of the bailiff, that is, in the order of subordination (in accordance with Article 123 of the Federal Law “On Enforcement Proceedings”).
+The second method also comes down to filing a complaint, but against the orders of the bailiff, and arbitration court or a court of general jurisdiction, depending on where the official performs his duties.
+It is possible to appeal the actions of the bailiff, such as issuing decisions that violate the rights of citizens.
+Also, the inaction of the bailiff is subject to appeal if he does not take actions prescribed by law.

 A complaint against a bailiff about his action or inaction is filed within ten days after the fact of violation is established.
-If the debtor is not informed about at what time the bailiff will carry out certain actions, then the citizen has the right to appeal against these actions no later than ten days from the moment of their completion.
-In this case, a postal notification with the date of receipt of the letter becomes evidence.
+If the debtor is not informed about what time the bailiff will carry out certain actions, then the citizen has the right to appeal these actions no later than ten days from the date of their completion.
+In this case, proof becomes a postal notification with the date of receipt of the letter.

-Based on Article 199 of the Arbitration Procedure Code of the Russian Federation, an application to an arbitration court challenging the action or inaction of the bailiff must reflect the following points:
+Based on Article 199 of the Arbitration Procedure Code of the Russian Federation, an application to the arbitration court to challenge the action or inaction of a bailiff must reflect the following points:

-1. Full name of the citizen or the name of the organization applying, place of residence or location of the organization;
+1. Full name of the citizen or name of the organization submitting the application, place of residence or location of the organization;

-2. Full name official in respect of which the application is being drawn up;
+2. Full name official, in respect of which the application is being made;

-3. Grounds for appealing against the decision of a person of the bailiff service, a description of what his actions or inaction are;
+3. Grounds for appealing the decision of the bailiff service, a description of what his actions or inactions consist of;

-4. Requirements of the organization or citizen who wrote the complaint;
+4. Requirements of the organization or citizen who filed the complaint;

 5. Attached documents.

-The application should be accompanied by: a receipt for payment of the state duty; a copy of the Impossibility of Execution Act; a copy of the decision on the end of the enforcement proceedings; a copy of the court decision on the case; a copy of the writ of execution.
+The following must be attached to the application: a receipt for payment of the state fee; a copy of the Certificate of Impossibility of Execution; a copy of the resolution on the completion of enforcement proceedings; a copy of the court decision on the case; a copy of the writ of execution.

 As a result, the court will either satisfy the stated requirements or refuse.
-If the court approves the complaint, then the defendant will be charged the costs of paying the state duty, and the enforcement proceedings will resume.
+If the court approves the complaint, the defendant will be charged the cost of paying the state fee, and enforcement proceedings will resume.

-Learn more about the federal law on debt collection activities here.
+Learn more about the federal law on debt collection activities at the link

-Questions on debt collection by bailiffs, leave in the comments
+Leave questions about debt collection by bailiffs in the comments

-The bailiff is an official who performs court decisions...
-In our article, we will tell you in detail what rights he has, as well as what his responsibilities and official powers are.
-Knowledge of these subtleties will help in case of illegal actions by the bailiff.
+A bailiff is an official who performs court decisions.
+In our article we will describe in detail what rights he has, as well as what is included in his responsibilities and official powers.
+Knowledge of these subtleties will help in case of unlawful actions on the part of the bailiff.

 ○ Regulation of the actions of the bailiff.

-The activities of employees of the Bailiff Service (BSC) are regulated by:
+The activities of employees of the Bailiff Service (BSS) are regulated by:

 It was in the last normative act all rights and obligations of this official are indicated.

-Bailiffs perform their assigned duties in structural divisions Federal bailiff service and structural divisions territorial bodies Federal Service of Bailiffs.
+Bailiffs perform their duties in structural divisions Federal Bailiff Service and structural divisions territorial bodies Federal Bailiff Service.

 All rights of this official are exercised exclusively within the framework of judicial and enforcement proceedings.
-Without a judge's order and / or a signed writ of execution, the bailiff has no rights to take any action with the debtor.
-But the presence of this document gives him some powers, which are designed to ensure the execution of the court's decision.
+Without a judge's order and/or a signed writ of execution, the bailiff has no rights to take any action with the debtor.
+But the presence of this document gives him some powers that are designed to ensure the execution of the court decision.

 Verification of documents.

-This action is included in the rights of the bailiff.
-He can check the identity documents of people in the courtroom or in the building of the SPF, as well as during the bringing of persons evading summons to court.
+This action is within the rights of the bailiff.
+He can check the identity documents of people in the courtroom or in the building of the SPP, as well as during the bringing of persons evading summons to court.

-The bailiff can also conduct a personal search of the above categories of citizens in the framework of enforcement proceedings.
+The bailiff can also conduct personal searches of the above categories of citizens as part of enforcement proceedings.

 Also, according to paragraph 2 of Art.
 12 No. 118-FZ, the bailiff has the right to check documents from all participants in enforcement proceedings, as well as from employers when it comes to financial condition their workers.

-If a person does not appear in the courtroom, the bailiff can visit him at home.
-This does not mean that he can forcibly deliver the defendant to the hearing, but such a visit will allow him to deliver the summons in person.
-This means that the evading person will no longer be able to explain his failure to appear by not receiving a summons.
+If a person does not appear in the courtroom, the bailiff may visit him at home.
+This does not mean that he can forcibly bring the defendant to the meeting, but such a visit will allow him to serve the summons in person.
+This means that the evading person will no longer have the opportunity to explain his failure to appear by failure to receive a summons.

-It is important to take into account that the law restricts the possibility of visiting debtors at home.
+It is important to take into account that the law limits the possibility of visiting debtors at home.
 The bailiff can only visit them from 6 am to 10 pm on weekdays.
-A visit at a different time will be the basis for an appeal against his actions.
+A visit at another time will be grounds for appealing his actions.

 The bailiff implements the court decision by informing the defendant about it.
-In case of evasion of execution court order, an employee of the SSP can make it compulsorily.
+In case of evasion court order, the SSP employee can carry it out forcibly.
 This means:

 • Search for the defendant.